U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Liquefied natural gas (LNG)

-LNG flows through the Suez Canal in both directions were 1.5 trillion cubic feet in 2012, accounting for around 13 percent of total LNG traded worldwide.
+LNG flows through the Suez Canal in both directions were 1.2 Tcf in 2013, accounting for 10% of total LNG traded worldwide.

-LNG flows through the Suez Canal in both directions were 1.5 trillion cubic feet in 2012, accounting for around 13 percent of total LNG traded worldwide.
-Southbound LNG transit mostly originates in Algeria and Egypt and is largely destined for Asian markets, while northbound transit is mostly from Qatar, largely destined for European markets.
-The rapid growth in LNG flows through the Suez Canal represents the startup of multiple LNG trains in Qatar in 2009-2010.
-However, total LNG flows through the Suez Canal in both directions fell to 1.5 Tcf in 2012, down from its peak of 2.06 Tcf in 2011.
-The year-over-year decrease reflects the fall in northbound LNG flows and is consistent with LNG import data for the United States and Europe, which show that total LNG imports into both areas decreased, particularly from Qatar.
-U.S. LNG imports from Qatar fell by around 63 percent in 2012 compared with the previous year.
-The changes reflect growing domestic supply in the United States, a decrease in LNG demand in some European countries, and strong competition for LNG in the global market.
-In addition, northbound LNG flows were also curtailed because of less LNG exports from Yemen because of sabotage attacks on a gas pipeline.
-As a result, total Suez LNG flows as a percentage of total LNG traded worldwide fell to 13 percent in 2012, compared with 18 percent in 2012.
+LNG flows through the Suez Canal in both directions have declined from its peak of almost 2.1 Tcf in 2011.
+The decrease mostly reflects the fall in northbound LNG flows and is consistent with LNG import data for the United States and Europe, which show that total LNG imports into both areas decreased, particularly from Qatar.
+U.S. LNG imports from Qatar fell by 63% in 2012 compared with the previous year and again by 78% in 2013.
+The changes reflect growing domestic natural gas production in the United States, a decrease in LNG demand in some European countries, and strong competition for LNG in the global market.
+As a result, total Suez LNG flows as a share of total LNG traded worldwide fell to 10% in 2013, compared with 18% in 2011.

-According to NREA, some of the world's best wind power resources are located in Egypt, especially in the areas of the Gulf of Suez and West and East Nile Valley.
-In 2010, Egypt generated 1.5 billion KWh of power from wind, mainly from the Zafarana and Hurghada wind farms.
-Egypt's largest non-hydro renewable project is the Zafarana wind farm located on the Gulf of Suez West Coast, along the Red Sea coastline.
-The farm houses a number of wind projects that were developed in several stages and financed in cooperation with development banks from Germany, Denmark, Spain, and Japan.
-The government plans to expand wind capacity over the coming years as part of a plan to increase wind's share of electricity generation to 12 percent.
+According to NREA, Egypt has abundant wind power resources, especially in the Gulf of Suez and Nile Valley.
+Egypt generates wind power mainly from the Zafarana and Hurghada wind farms.
+Egypt’s largest non-hydro renewable project is the Zafarana wind farm located on the western coast of the Gulf of Suez.
+The wind farm houses a number of wind projects that were developed in several stages and financed in cooperation with development banks from Germany, Denmark, Spain, and Japan.
+The government plans to expand wind capacity over the coming years as part of a plan to increase wind generation to 7.2 GW by 2020.

 - Data are EIA estimates unless otherwise noted.